abazarova/TOHA-ACL-2026/README.md

 ## ▶️ Running the Pipeline

-Once your container is running and your `.env` variables are set, you can easily execute the main pipeline.
+Once your container is running, your `.env` variables are set, and your `.csv` data configs are ready, you can easily execute the main pipeline.

 To run the experiments, simply execute:
 ```bash